SaMajerus/text-analyzer/README.md

 const word = ["muppeteer", "zoinks", "loopdaloop", "biffaroni"]; curseWordFilter(word, text);
 Expected Output: "You ruin all our things all the way towards that boyo, you"

+Describe: skipShift()

+Test: "It should exit the loop once it gets to the array's to-be-skipped/'Skipee' index, and print out the part of the array that precedes it (the Skipee)."
+Code:
+const array = ['You', 'are', 'a', 'muppeteer', 'in', 'first', 'class!']; const skipThis = 3; const afterSkip = 4; skipShift(array, skipThis, afterSkip);
+Expected Output: ['You', 'are', 'a']